Carl Gottlieb

 Carl Gottlieb (born March 18, 1938) is an American screenwriter, actor, comedian, and executive.
 He is best known for co-writing the screenplay for Jaws (1975) and its first two sequels, as well as directing the 1981 film Caveman.

 Early life

-Gottlieb was born to a middle class Jewish family in New York City, the son of Elizabeth, a medical administrative assistant, and Sergius M. Gottlieb, an engineer.
+Gottlieb was born on March 18th, 1938 to a middle class Jewish family in New York City, the son of Elizabeth, a medical administrative assistant, and Sergius M. Gottlieb, an engineer.

 Gottlieb studied drama at Syracuse University where he befriended character actor Larry Hankin.
-After graduating, he was drafted into the Army, serving as an entertainment specialist in the Special Services division from 1961 to 1963.
-Following his discharge, he became a member, later in the 1960s, of the San Francisco improvisational comedy troupe "The Committee".
+After graduating, he was drafted into the U.S. Army, serving as an entertainment specialist in the Special Services division from 1961 to 1963.
+Following his discharge, he became a member, later in the 1960s, of the San Francisco improvisational comedy troupe The Committee.
 They made one feature film: A Session with the Committee.